WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 **Teaching Tips**:

 - Modify the slide as needed to suit your preferences for material sharing.
-- If you're using Heroku, you can set up a landing page with links to materials that you will share out.
+- If you're using Heroku, you can set up a landing page with links to materials you will share out.

 </aside>